terkelg/awesome-creative-coding/readme.md

 - [Graphics Shaders: Theory and Practice](https://www.amazon.com/Graphics-Shaders-Theory-Practice-Second/dp/1568814348/) - Introduction to shader programming in general, but focusing on the GLSL shading language.
 - [Anton's OpenGL 4 Tutorials](https://www.amazon.com/gp/product/B00LAMQYF2/) -  Practical guide to starting 3d programming with OpenGL.
 - [Physics for JavaScript Games, Animation, and Simulations](http://www.apress.com/us/book/9781430263371) - Teaches JavaScript programmers how to incorporate real physics into their HTML5 games, animations, and simulations.
+- [Math for Programmers](https://www.manning.com/books/math-for-programmers) - Book teaches you to solve mathematical problems in code.
+With accessible examples, scenarios, and exercises perfect for the working developer, you’ll start by exploring functions and geometry in 2D and 3D.
 ## Online Books

 - [The Book of Shaders](https://thebookofshaders.com/) - Step-by-step guide through the abstract and complex universe of fragment shaders.